MIPS/meta-img/README.md

 https://community.imgtec.com/university/resources/

+### UTM8

+Router based around Cavium 7130 SoC by Rhino Labs.

+For more information, check http://www.rhinolabsinc.com/category/network-appliances/

 ---

 ### Additional documentation

 [Building Machines](README.building.md)	Notes on how to build various machines

-[Booting Machines](README.booting.md)	Notes on how to boot the various machines such as Ci40, xilfpga
+[Booting Machines](README.booting.md)	Notes on how to boot the various machines such as Ci40, xilfpga etc.

 [Using QEMU](README.qemu.md)		Notes on how to use qemu with the various configurations